yieldprotocol/docs/docs/FAQ.md

 The Yield company doesn't have a monetization plan yet.
 All fees in the liquidity pools go to liquidity providers.

 ### How can I find you on uniswap?
 There is no governance token.
-You will not find us on uniswap.
-You could find the fyDai or fyDaiLP tokens on Uniswap or other exchanges, but you should get better prices for them in [Yield](app.yield.is) since we are tailored to the paticularities of trading fyDai, such as maturity.
+You will not find us on Uniswap.
+You could find the fyDai or fyDaiLP tokens on Uniswap or other exchanges, but you should get better prices for them in [Yield](app.yield.is) since the app is tailored to the particularities of trading fyDai, such as its maturity date.

 ### When will you release a governance token?
 There are no current plans to release a governance token.